GitLwnc/GitLwnc.github.io/_pages/about.md

 **Conference(06/24):** I attended the _1st International Yuelu Symposium on “Geotechnical and Underground Engineering”_ and presented a poster titled _"Fabric, stress, and modulus anisotropies of sands during high-stress oedometer test"_.

-**Talk(05/24):** I have given an oral presentation about the "Role of substrate roughness in soil desiccation cracking" at _InterPore 2024 annual meeting_.
+**Talk(05/24):** I have given an oral presentation about the "Role of substrate roughness in soil desiccation cracking" at _InterPore Annual Meeting_.

 **Paper(03/24):** Our paper titled ["Role of substrate roughness in soil desiccation cracking"](https://doi.org/10.1139/cgj-2023-0638) was published in _Canadian Geotechnical Journal_.